-Application deadline: October of third year [refer to MTR Program website for exact date] (in 2018: October 26)
+Application deadline: October of third year [refer to MSTR Program website for exact date] (in 2019: October 25)

-Perelman medical students may apply to the MD/MTR program at any time during their first, second or third year of medical school.
+Perelman medical students may apply to the MD/MSTR program during their third year of medical school.
 Decisions to award CTSA funding will be made beginning in the fall of the third year.